SpareBank1/designsystem/packages/ffe-skeleton-react/README.md

 ## Usage

-Full documentation on tabs usage is available at https://design.sparebank1.no/komponenter/skeleton/.
+Full documentation on skeleton usage is available at https://design.sparebank1.no/komponenter/skeleton/.

 ## Development